 ||DrWeb (Program.RemoteAdmin.837), Fortinet (Riskware/RemoteAdmin), Kaspersky (not-a-virus:RemoteAdmin.Win32.NetSup.i), Full List (VirusTotal)|

 ||bl0kchain[.]review, bl0kchain[.]stream, bl0kchain[.]win, desjardinscourriel818654[.]pw, desjardinscourriel8as4363[.]pw, desjardinscourrielf36ws[.]pw, desjardinsmail6as6545g[.]pw, desjardinsmail6sa4524[.]pw lalka14881112[.]asyx[.]ru, otedehea[.]review|

 |Symptoms||Remote access tools allow criminals to remotely manipulate the system and perform various tasks without users' consent.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software cracks, bundling.|

 |Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet, malware infections.|

 To eliminate NetSupport Manager remote access tool our malware researchers recommend scanning your computer with Spyhunter.

-There are various remote access tools out there, quite often they are legitimate tools.
-Some examples of other RATs are Orcus, Agent Tesla, Imminent Monitor and CrimsonRAT.
-It is very common that cyber criminals use these tools for malicious purposes (to steal information, cause computer infections and so on).
+There are a number of RATs available, and often they are legitimate tools.
+Some examples of other RATs are Orcus, Agent Tesla, Imminent Monitor, and CrimsonRAT.
+Note that cyber criminals often use these tools for malicious purposes (to steal information, cause computer infections, and so on).

 How did NetSupport Manager infiltrate my computer?